kbase/narrative/docs/design/job_architecture.md

   * Cell provides app_id, cell_id, run_id, and parameters.
   * Invokes `biokbase.narrative.appmanager.AppManager.run_app` or `run_app_batch`.
 * `AppManager.run_app` validates the following bits of information before passing them on to EE2:
-  * App (based on id, version, and spec).
+  * App (based on app id, version, and spec).
   * Parameters (based on the app spec).
 * `AppManager.run_app` preparation and start:
   * Convert app params from user-readable to machine-understandable (via the spec input_mapping).
   * Fetch cell id, run id, workspace id, user token.
   * Create an agent token on behalf of the user.
-This effectively makes a new authentication token that has a two-week lifetime, separate from the current login token.
-For example, if the user's current login token has a remaining lifespan of 1 hour, then the new job will be able to continue long past that.
+This effectively makes a new authentication token with a limited lifetime, separate from the current login token.
+Having a separate auth token for the job allows it to continue executing even if the user's current login token expires.
   * Submit all of the above to the Execution Engine (EE2) endpoint `run_job` or `run_job_batch`.
 * Get response from EE2
 * Send a `RUN_STATUS` message to the browser, giving the results of the job submission; this will either contain a job ID or list of job IDs, if the submission was successful, or an error if not.
-* Assuming the submission was successful, the job IDs are combine with info from the job submission to create `biokbase.narrative.jobs.job.Job` objects.
-These are registered with the `biokbase.narrative.jobs.jobmanager.JobManager` singleton object.
+* Assuming the submission was successful, the job IDs are combined with info from the job submission to create `biokbase.narrative.jobs.job.Job` objects, and stored in the `biokbase.narrative.jobs.jobmanager.JobManager` singleton object.
-* On the frontend, the cell receiving the `RUN_STATUS` message will send `STATUS` requests to the backend to track the progress of the job.
+* On the frontend, the cell receiving the `RUN_STATUS` message will send `STATUS` requests to the backend periodically to track the progress of the job.
 Other message types (`LOGS`, `CANCEL`, `RETRY`, etc.) are sent as needed.
   * Batch cells have an update mechanism that triggers a `STATUS` request a short period after receiving the last update from the backend.
-  * App cells use the job lookup loop to keep up-to-date with job status.
+  * App cells also use the [job lookup loop](#jobcomm-status-lookup-loop----to-be-deprecated), backend code that sends periodic job updates, to keep up to date with job status.

 ### App initialisation on reload

 These steps are taken when an app with a running (or previously-run) job starts up.
 * Job ID(s) are retrieved from the app meta data
 * If the job was not in a terminal state when it was saved, the app requests `STATUS` from the backend.
+For batch jobs, if jobs were retried but the narrative was not saved afterwards, the job retry data will be sent in the status update.
 * Job request and response flow follows the pattern above.

 #### JobComm status lookup loop -- TO BE DEPRECATED

-1. Calls `JobComm._lookup_job_status_loop`, which in turn calls `JobComm.lookup_all_job_states`.
+* Calls `JobComm._lookup_job_status_loop`, which in turn calls `JobComm.lookup_all_job_states`.
 This gets forwarded to `JobManager.lookup_all_job_states`, and the results pushed to the browser as a comm channel message.
-2. Internal to `JobManager.lookup_all_job_states`, the following steps happen:
+* Internal to `JobManager.lookup_all_job_states`, the following steps happen:
   * Build a list of job ids to lookup - those that are flagged for lookup.
   * Call `_construct_job_status_set`
   * Call `_get_all_job_states`